 Newspapers published by selected ethnic, racial, religious, or other communities

-In the late 1970s, newsrooms accelerated their use of computers to produce their publications.
-These "born digital" articles were the easiest for publishers to make accessible digitally.
+In the late 1970s, newsrooms accelerated their use of computers to produce their newspapers.
+These "born digital" news articles were the easiest for publishers to make accessible digitally.
 As a general rule accessing information published in newspapers in the 1980s and beyond is the simpler than for prior decades.
-The Free Library subscribes to several full text databases to assist researchers in easily accessing news normally behind paywalls in the computer era:
+The Free Library pays for subscriptions to several full text databases to assist researchers in easily accessing news normally behind paywalls in the computer era:

-Access World News News sources world wide, but the most important local sources are the Inquirer and Daily News:
+Access World News covers news sources worldwide, but the most important local sources are the Inquirer and Daily News:

-There's currently no electronic access to any Philadelphia newspapers during this time period.
-Microfilm or major clippings collections must be used.
-Many of the subject departments maintain clipping files that can often act as an index to this period.
+Microfilm or major clippings collections can be a serious alternative access point for research.
+Many of the subject departments at the Central Library maintain clipping files that can often act as an index to this period.
 Inquire at each department's reference desk.
-Temple University's Urban Archives includes the George D. McDowell Philadelphia Evening Bulletin News Clippings Collection, which is currently the best index to this time period.
+Temple University's Urban Archives includes the George D. McDowell Philadelphia Evening Bulletin News Clippings Collection, which is currently the best index to this time period in Philadelphia.

 Newspapers prior to 1923